hyperledger/indy-hipe/text/rich-schemas/README.md

   - It complies with the upcoming Verifiable Credentials standard.
   - It allows for interoperability with existing schemas, such as those found on [Schema.org](www.schema.org).
-  - It add greater security guarantees by providing means for validation of attribute encodings.
+  - It adds greater security guarantees by providing means for validation of attribute encodings.
   - It allows for a broader range of value types to be used in predicate proofs.